-A school wide local area network supports all classrooms and several laboratories for computer applications technology.
+A school-wide local area network supports all classrooms and several laboratories are available for Computer Applications Technology.
 Besides subject teaching, the computer facilities are used for research by subject pupils and the complex administration of a modern school.

-The computer rooms should be open at first breaks and after hours Monday to Thursday for pupils to work independently when not used for teaching.
+The Computer Rooms should be open at first breaks and after school until 16:00, Tuesdays to Fridays for pupils to work independently when not used for teaching.

 Fish Hoek High School actively encourages the use of technology by pupils and staff.
-We are proud to have a school wide network with full access to the Internet.
+We are proud to have a school-wide network with full access to the Internet.
 These facilities significantly expand the knowledge base available to pupils and teachers.
-They also improve communication between the school, home and the community.
+They also improve communications between the School, home and the community.

-B. Transmission of any material in violation of any South African national or provincial laws, or regulations or rules of Fish Hoek High School is prohibited.
-This includes, but is not limited to, copyright material, threatening, obscene or offensive material, or material protected by trade secret
+- Transmission of any material in violation of any South African national or provincial laws or regulations or rules of Fish Hoek High School is prohibited.
+This includes, but is not limited to, copyright material, threatening, obscene or offensive material, or material protected by trade secret.

-D. The pupil may not attempt to gain unauthorised access to Fish Hoek High School Internet connection or to any other computer system through the Fish Hoek High School Internet link or go beyond his/her authorised access.
-This includes attempting to log in through another person’s account or accessing another person’s files.
+- You will not attempt to gain unauthorized access to Fish Hoek High School Internet connection or to any other computer system through The Fish Hoek High School Internet link or go beyond your authorized access.
+This includes attempting to log in through another person’s account or access other person’s files.
 These actions are illegal, even if only for the purposes of “browsing”.

-E. Plagiarism will be dealt with in accordance with the Fish Hoek High School Code of Conduct.
+- Plagiarism will be dealt in accordance with the Fish Hoek High School’ Code of Conduct.

 The use of the network is a privilege, not a right.
 Inappropriate use, including any violation of these conditions and rules, may result in cancellation of the privilege.

-Fish Hoek High School, under this agreement, is delegated the authority to determine appropriate use and may deny, revoke, suspend or close any user account at any time, based upon its determination of inappropriate use by the account holder or user.
+Fish Hoek High School, under this agreement, is delegated the authority to determine appropriate use and may deny, revoke, suspend or close any user account at any time based upon its determination of inappropriate use by account holder or user.

 Fish Hoek High School reserves the right to review material held on user accounts and to monitor file server space in order to determine whether specific uses of the network are inappropriate.
 In reviewing and monitoring user accounts and file server space, Fish Hoek High School will respect the privacy of the user accounts at all times.